Same-sex parents statistics

 Step-children in same-sex households

-• 18.8 percent of children in lesbian households are step-children of the parents.
+• 18.8 percent of children in lesbian households are step-children of their parents.

-• 5.8 percent of children in a gay household are step-children of the parents.
+• 5.8 percent of children in a gay household are step-children of their parents.

 Looking at all the same-sex couples 54.7 percent only have one child in the household.